ssbc/go-ssb/README.md

 ## Testing [![Build Status](https://travis-ci.org/cryptoscope/ssb.svg?branch=master)](https://travis-ci.org/cryptoscope/ssb)

 Once you have configured your environment set up to build the binaries, you can also run the tests.
 We have unit tests for most of the modules, most importantly `message`, `blobstore` and the replication plugins (`gossip` and `blobs`).
-There are also interoparability tests with the nodejs implementation (this requires recent versions of [node and npm](http://nodejs.org)).
+There are also interoperability tests with the nodejs implementation (this requires recent versions of [node and npm](http://nodejs.org)).

 ```bash
 $ cd $GOPATH/src/go.cryptoscope.co/ssb